Skip to main content

 Pregnancy usually lasts about 40 weeks.
 Most women go into labour within a week either side of this date.

-If your labour doesn’t start by 41 weeks, your midwife will offer you a ‘membrane sweep’.
-This involves having a vaginal examination, which stimulates the neck of your uterus to produce hormones which may trigger natural labour.
+If your labour doesn’t start by 41 weeks, your midwife will offer you a membrane sweep.
+This involves having a vaginal examination, which stimulates the neck of your uterus to produce hormones, which may trigger natural labour.

 If your labour doesn’t start, your midwife or doctor will suggest a date to have your labour induced, usually ten to 14 days after your due date.
-If you don’t want labour to be induced and your pregnancy continues to 42 weeks or beyond, you and your baby will be monitored.

 Your baby’s movements and heartbeat will be checked by ultrasound.
 If there are signs your baby is in distress, your doctor or midwife will again suggest that labour is induced.